Billy Dee Williams: Early life and education

 Williams attended Booker T. Washington Junior High School where he had dreams of being a painter.
 He graduated in 1955 from the LaGuardia High School of Music & Art and Performing Arts in Manhattan, where he majored in arts with a focus on visual arts.
+There he was classmates with Peter Yarrow.
 The school would later be the subject for Fame (1980), and its derivative television series.
 While there he got a two-year scholarship for the National Academy of Fine Arts and Design in New York—which later changed its name to National Academy of Design—to study with a focus on "classical principles of painting".
 He was nominated at eighteen or nineteen years old for a Guggenheim Fellowship grant—for "creative ability in the arts," and won a Hallgarten Prize in the mid-1950s.
 Although he had scholarships to pay for school tuition, he turned to acting to pay for his paints, supplies, and canvasses.
 His first Broadway theatre "big break" was a play, A Taste of Honey.
 He continued to struggle as an actor for ten years working as an extra, doing small and large theatre, and "slowly breaking into television and film".
 During art school he gained interest in the Stanislavsky Method—experiencing a role in contrast to representing it, to mobilize an actor's conscious thought and will to activate emotional response and subconscious behavior—and began studying at the Harlem Actors Workshop.
 It was run by blacklisted actor Paul Mann who embraced actors of all races; Williams also studied there under Sidney Poitier.
 Though he first viewed his acting as a way to pay for his art supplies, by the early 1960s he began to "devote all of his energy to performance."
 In succession, he got an actor agent through a friend, started getting major Off-Broadway roles, then work on Broadway.